-We want children to be aware that for poor choices, there are consequences.
-Once there has been time given to calm and regulate, this will be in the form of reflection time with the adult who gave out the consequence.
+We want children to be aware that when not making the right choice, there is a consequence.
+Once there has been time given to calm and regulate, this will be in the form of reflection time with the adult who gave the consequence.
 There will also be 'natural' consequences of their action, for example using lunchtime or break to complete their work.

-Support and opportunities to change inappropriate choices are always given.
+Support and opportunities to make the right choice are always given.
 However, if the pupil shows no willingness to do so, then the reflection time will follow at the next available break.
 A member of staff may speak to the parents or carers should it be appropriate.
 Staff are aware that parents should be kept fully informed and communication is clear and consistent.